 The top circuit (a bridged T-network) in the following figure can be converted into either of the two equivalent circuits below.

-Example 1: In the circuit below, , , , .
+Example 3: In the circuit below, , , , .
 Find the value of current when .
-Then resolve the problem for and .
-Moreover, find the value for for the desired current .
+Then re-solve the problem when takes different values of and .
+Moreover, find the value of so that as desired.

 Consider three independent loops with clockwise loop currents: